Visit ancient Egypt, see how many dragons you can find in Asia, and discover games played in ancient Greece and Mesoamerica. Preview the collections

-Get fired up during free noon demonstrations at the Perry Glass Studio.
+Get fired up during free glassmaking demonstrations at the Perry Glass Studio.
 See hot glass transformed into beautiful works of art right before your eyes.
 Each demonstration is about 45 minutes.
-Arrive 15 minutes early.
-Seats fill up fast.
-See more at the Perry Glass Studio

 To make your visit as seamless and convenient as possible, the Chrysler Museum has a mothering room with a couch and other accessories to help you feel comfortable and at home while taking care of the children.
 Located off the Theater Lobby.